temrage/uninstall_school_spyware/about.md

     - **New IT Policy**: This requirement seems to have been removed, however it’s still not clear whether the school continues to install MDM on personal devices.

 ## This guide only for students in🔴🟢 school.

-I won't be naming the specific school to avoid any potential issues.

 # Privacy